 Social Security Number

 In general, only noncitizens who have permission to work from DHS can apply for a Social Security Number (SSN).
-International students who want to work need to apply an SSN in order to get paid once employed.
-Once you secure a job for the first time, you have to apply your SSN at Hartford Social Security Administration Office ( 2nd Floor, 960 Main St. Hartford, CT 06103).
+International students who want to work need to apply for a SSN in order to get paid once employed.
+Once you secure a job for the first time, you have to apply for your SSN at Hartford Social Security Administration Office ( 2nd Floor, 960 Main St. Hartford, CT 06103).

-To apply for an SSN:
+To Apply for a SSN:

 You can find out more information about SSN for international students here.

 Following documents are the important information on SSN application: